7-10-16/Autism-Visual-Learning-Aid/README.md

 # Tim
 This is a complete overhaul of our navigation system, simplified path for both users and developers

+PREREQS:

+You must have Node.js, NPM or YARN and expo installed to use this:

 `npx expo install react-native-screens react-native-safe-area-context`

 `yarn add @react-navigation/native`